 Each of these entities offers a variety of certifications.
 You can take individual courses or mix and match them to create customized coursework based on your goals.

 You can also specialize based on the specific services you provide.
-You might specialize in services like market analysis, lead generation, marketing automation software, social media, or product vs services marketing.
+You might specialize in services like market analysis, lead generation, marketing automation software, social media, or product vs services marketing campaigns.

 5. Decide Between a Marketing Firm or Independency

-Independent marketing consultants can set their own hours and rates, develop a personalized working style, and handpick their clients.
+Independent marketing consultants work by their own hours and rates, develop a personalized working style, and handpick their clients.
 On the downside, you have little to no support and need to manage your own overhead costs.

 Other Elements to Consider When Becoming a Marketing Consultant